grafana/agent/docs/sources/flow/monitoring/agent-resource-usage.md

 The Prometheus metrics resource usage depends mainly on the number of active series that need to be scraped.

-As a rule of thumb, **per each 1 million active series** with 15s scrape interval, you can expect to use approximately:
+As a rule of thumb, **per each 1 million active series** you can expect to use approximately:

-* 1 CPU cores
+* 1.5 CPU cores
 * 11 GiB of memory
-* 4.5 MiB/s of total network bandwidth, send and receive
+* 1.5 MiB/s of total network bandwidth, send and receive

 These recommendations are based on deployments that use [clustering][], but they will broadly apply to other deployment modes.
 For more information on how to